-- a) There are arrangements to ensure that each enrolled learner is fully informed in a timely manner about the programme including the schedule of activities and assessments. - b) Information is provided about learner supports that are available to learners enrolled on the programme. - c) Specific information is provided to learners enrolled on the programme about any programme-specific appeals and complaints procedures. - d) If the programme is modular, it includes arrangements for the provision of effective guidance services for learners on the selection of appropriate learning pathways. - e) The programme takes into account and accommodates to the differences between enrolled learners, for example, in terms of their prior learning, maturity, and capabilities. - f) There are arrangements to ensure that learners enrolled on the programme are supervised and individualised support and due care is targeted at those who need it. - g) The programme provides supports for enrolled learners who have special education and training needs. - h) The programme makes reasonable accommodations for learners with disabilities22. - i) If the programme aims to enrol international students it complies with the Code of Practice for Provision of - Programmes to International Students23 and there are appropriate in-service supports in areas such as English language, learning skills, information technology skills and such like, to address the particular needs of international learners and enable such learners to successfully participate in the programme. - j) The programme's learners will be well cared for and safe while participating in the programme, (e.g. while at the provider's premises or those of any collaborators involved in provision, the programme's locations of provision including any workplace locations or practice-placement locations).
+- a) There are arrangements to ensure that each enrolled learner is fully informed in a timely manner about the programme including the schedule of activities and assessments. - b) Information is provided about learner supports that are available to learners enrolled on the programme. - c) Specific information is provided to learners enrolled on the programme about any programme-specific appeals and complaints procedures. - d) If the programme is modular, it includes arrangements for the provision of effective guidance services for learners on the selection of appropriate learning pathways. - e) The programme takes into account and accommodates to the differences between enrolled learners, for example, in terms of their prior learning, maturity, and capabilities. - f) There are arrangements to ensure that learners enrolled on the programme are supervised and individualised support and due care is targeted at those who need it. - g) The programme provides supports for enrolled learners who have special education and training needs. - h) The programme makes reasonable accommodations for learners with disabilities22. - If the programme aims to enrol international students it complies with the Code of Practice for Provision of Programmes to International Students23 and there are appropriate in-service supports in areas such as English language, learning skills, information technology skills and such like, to address the particular needs of international learners and enable such learners to successfully participate in the programme. - j) The programme's learners will be well cared for and safe while participating in the programme, (e.g. while at the provider's premises or those of any collaborators involved in provision, the programme's locations of provision including any workplace locations or practice-placement locations).

-Satisfactory Yes See below
+Satisfactory Yes

-- Students are provided with all the material they need, and they are also followed up, reminded, and supported if they are experiencing challenges.
-There are excellent systems in place that ensure that students who may need support are identified and provided with all the help they need.
-There are rigorous systems in place to ensure that the most at-risk students are quickly identified and supported.
-DBS formally encourages peer support and peer mentoring. - 2.
-DBS performs admirably in the area of learner supports, both in terms of providing students with information about supports, and in supporting them comprehensively.
-There are provisions to accommodate students with a variety of particular educational needs, e.g.: provisions for students with a variety of disabilities; provisions for language support etc. (see Learning Support in DBS incorporating promotion of inclusion in DBS Quality Assurance Handbook, section 9.3.1). - 3.
-Many of the students at DBS are international students, and DBS has demonstrated a highly-refined ability to dealing with a diverse student body and performs excellently in this area, including recognising this situation as representing opportunity for the student body as well as challenges. - 4.
-There is a transparent and fair procedure for appeals complaints (see section 6.12 in DBS Quality
+- There are rigorous systems in place to ensure that the most at-risk students are quickly identified and supported.
+DBS formally encourages peer support and peer mentoring.
+It was noted that the majority of part-time MBA students are Irish, while most full-time students are from overseas.
+This has provided a unique cohort combination to foster peer-support to overseas students when required. - 2.
+There are provisions to accommodate students with a variety of particular educational needs, e.g.: provisions for students with a variety of disabilities; provisions for language support etc (see Learning Support in DBS incorporating promotion of inclusion in DBS Quality Assurance Handbook, section 9.3.1). - 3.
+There is strong support for student well-being and pastoral care.
+For example, international students are assisted in identifying suitable accommodation and settling into life in Ireland. - 4.
+At programme level, students may be assisted to tailor their MBA to match their personal and career goals. - 5.
+There is a transparent and fair procedure for appeals complaints (see section 6.12 in DBS Quality Assurance Handbook).